IMPORT TARIFFS - LATEST NEWS & UPDATES

 Substantially Similar Clause

-The Substantially Similar Clause, also known as the "Substantially Similar Rule," is a provision that states that a vehicle that is substantially similar to a model already certified for sale in the U.S. may be eligible for importation without having to undergo the same extensive testing and certification process as a completely new model.
+Also known as the "Substantially Similar Rule," this provision states that a vehicle that is substantially similar to a model already certified for sale in the US may be eligible for importation without having to undergo the same extensive testing and certification process as a completely new model.

-This provision streamlines the importation process for cars that share a high degree of similarity with models that have already met U.S. safety and emissions standards.
+This provision streamlines the importation process for cars that share a high degree of similarity with models that have already met US safety and emissions standards.
+For instance, Canadian market vehicles usually meet or exceed EPA and FMVSS requirements.

 2. Determine How Much it Costs to Import a Vehicle

-One of the most common questions car importers have is how much does it cost to import a vehicle to the U.S.?
-While there is no one-size-fits-all price, vehicles are subject to an array of fees, including standard import duties, federal taxes for certain gas milages, and specific import bonds.
+One of the most common questions car importers have is “How much does it cost to import a vehicle to the US?”
+While there is no one-size-fits-all price, vehicles are subject to an array of fees, including standard import duties, federal taxes for certain gas mileages, and specific import bonds.
+Knowing how to calculate these fees for your shipment will help you accurately estimate the overall cost of bringing your vehicle into the country.

 Vehicle Import Duties and Taxes

-The import duty on foreign vehicles varies by vehicle type.
+The column 1 import duty on foreign vehicles varies by vehicle type.
 Duty rates are as follows:

 • Automobiles: 2.5%